-At first, content marketing can seem like a jungle with many trails and multiple directions.
+At first, SaaS content marketing can seem like a jungle with many trails and multiple directions.
 Which trail should you follow?
 Which creative direction should you take?
-It can be difficult to determine a strategy when there are so many different points to cover: how do you know what to do first?
+It can be difficult to start on a strategy when there are so many different points to cover: how do you know what to do first?

 Know Your SaaS Market and Your Competition